3ncy/ARRS-s6/Users/overseer_lr4.md

 I'll get to the rest later…
 ```
 > Clues for the [crossword](../Files/crossword.jpg).
-> The password for `door2` is obtained by solving the crossword and ordering the secret by the numbers in top right corner of the paper.
+> The password for `door2` is obtained by solving the crossword and writing out the letters in the numbered squares, based on the order in top right corner.
-> (A filled in crossword will be added later.)
+> The password is `apmtwfcmsptg`.
+(A filled in crossword will be added later.)

 ### 234nf334ru4